Cangrelor vs. Standard Therapy to Achieve Optimal Management of Platelet Inhibition - CHAMPION PHOENIX

 Presented by Dr. Christian Hamm at the European Society of Cardiology Congress, Amsterdam, Holland, September 3, 2013.

 Bhatt DL, Stone GW, Mahaffey KW, et al., on behalf of the CHAMPION PHOENIX Investigators.
 Effect of platelet inhibition with cangrelor during PCI on ischemic events.
-N Engl J Med 2013;Mar 10:[Epub ahead of print].
+N Engl J Med 2013;368:1303-13.

 Presented by Dr. Deepak Bhatt at ACC.13, San Francisco, March 10, 2013.

-Clinical Topics: Anticoagulation Management, Heart Failure and Cardiomyopathies, Invasive Cardiovascular Angiography and Intervention, Stable Ischemic Heart Disease, Vascular Medicine, Interventions and Coronary Artery Disease, Interventions and Vascular Medicine, Chronic Angina
+Clinical Topics: Anticoagulation Management, Heart Failure and Cardiomyopathies, Invasive Cardiovascular Angiography and Intervention, Stable Ischemic Heart Disease, Vascular Medicine, Atherosclerotic Disease (CAD/PAD), Interventions and Coronary Artery Disease, Interventions and Vascular Medicine, Chronic Angina

 Keywords: Coronary Artery Disease, Myocardial Infarction, Stroke, Ischemic Attack, Transient, Angina, Stable, Drug-Eluting Stents, Heparin, Peripheral Arterial Disease, Ticlopidine, Piperazines, Dyspnea, Purinergic P2Y Receptor Antagonists, Percutaneous Coronary Intervention, Thrombosis, Diabetes Mellitus, Platelet Glycoprotein GPIIb-IIIa Complex, ESC Congress